apiology/checkoff/DEVELOPMENT.md

 This project uses [overcommit](https://github.com/sds/overcommit) for quality checks.  `bundle exec overcommit --install` will install it.

+## direnv

+This project uses direnv to manage environment variables used during development.
+See the `.envrc` file for detail.

 ## Publishing

 To publish new version as a maintainer: